 The Board usually reaches a decision on the day of the hearing.
 Following a decision, each of the parties to the appeal is contacted by telephone and advised of the board’s determination.
 Detailed written reasons for decision are then provided to all parties at a later date.

-Part 7 – Inability or Unsatisfactory Performance Sections 49 – 58 and Section 59A and Sections 59C to 59F Public Sector Employment and Management Act
+Part 7 - Employee performance and inability Sections 44 – 48 and Section 59A and Sections 59C to 59F Public Sector Employment and Management Act